kubenet-dev/ac2-kubenet-workshop/Part 3/config/README.md

 d. the config validator ran

-let's see if it performed its job, by looking at the details of the HelloWorld manifest
+Let's see if it performed its job, by looking at the details

 ```bash
 choreoctl run deps